-Menopause is usually diagnosed in women over 45 who haven't had a period for more than a year.
-Any bleeding from the vagina after this needs to be checked by a GP.
+Menopause is usually diagnosed in women over 45 who have not had a period for more than a year.
+Any bleeding from the vagina after this time needs to be checked by a GP.

 Non-urgent advice: See a GP if you have postmenopausal bleeding, even if:

 - there's only a small amount of blood, spotting, or pink or brown discharge

 - you do not have any other symptoms

 - you're not sure if it's blood

 Postmenopausal bleeding is not usually serious, but can be a sign of cancer.
 Cancer is easier to treat if it's found early.

 The GP should refer you to hospital or a special postmenopausal bleeding clinic.
 You should not have to wait more than 2 weeks to see a specialist.

 What happens at your hospital or clinic appointment